org-mushroom-kingdom/ttn-workflows/README.md

 #### **push**

-This is the easiest one to trigger.
+This push trigger is the easiest one to activate.
 Literally all you need to do is make a commit on `your-feature-branch` and push it.
-You can experiment with the branches: and paths: keys, but they shouldn't make a difference.
+You can experiment with the branches: and paths: keys.
+Note that using paths: will limit the scope of the push trigger.
+See the code comments for further details.

 #### **pull_request**
 TODO